 And yet there are times we should say something.

-Some people hate confrontation so much they flee at the hint of it or resort to dishonesty to escape it.
-Others seem to live for drama and if annoyed become nastier than the person who wronged them.
-I don’t like either of these.
+Some people hate confrontation so much they flee or resort to dishonesty to escape it.
+Others live for drama and become nasty.

 - Be honest.